v-harrishe/azure-docs/articles/azure-app-configuration/quickstart-dotnet-core-app.md

 ## Create a .NET Core console app

-You use the [.NET Core command-line interface (CLI)](/dotnet/core/tools/) to create a new .NET Core console app project.
+You use the [.NET Core command-line interface (CLI)](https://docs.microsoft.com/dotnet/core/tools/) to create a new .NET Core console app project.
 The advantage of using the .NET Core CLI over Visual Studio is that it's available across the Windows, macOS, and Linux platforms.
-Alternatively, use the preinstalled tools available in the [Azure Cloud Shell](https://shell.azure.com).
+Alternatively, use the preinstalled tools available in the [Azure local Shell](https://shell.azure.com (THIS WEB SITE IS NOT AVAILABLE ON AZURE CHINA CLOUD) ).

 1. Create a new folder for your project.